sirius-ms/comet/README.md

 For non-academic users, the [Bright Giant GmbH](https://bright-giant.com) provides licenses and all related services.
 We ask that users of our tools cite the corresponding papers in any resulting publications.</span>*

-SIRIUS is a java-based software framework for the analysis of LC-MS/MS data of metabolites and other "small molecules of biological interest".
+COMET (Combinatorial Mass Encoding decoding Tool) is a java-based software framework for the analysis of LC-MS/MS data obtained from an affinity selection-mass spectrometry (AS-MS) workflow where self-encoded libraries were screened.
-SIRIUS integrates a collection of our tools, including CSI:FingerID (with [COSMIC](https://bio.informatik.uni-jena.de/software/cosmic/)), [ZODIAC](https://bio.informatik.uni-jena.de/software/zodiac/) and
+The use case focuses mainly on combinatorial libraries where all library compounds represent distinct combinations of predefined building blocks.
-[CANOPUS](https://bio.informatik.uni-jena.de/software/canopus/).
-In particular, both the graphical user interface and the command line version of SIRIUS seamlessly integrate the CSI:FingerID and CANOPUS web services.
+Nevertheless, COMET can also be used in conjunction with natural product libraries as screening libraries.

-**Note:** this version integrates COMET (Combinatorial Mass Encoding decoding Tool) and enables the LC-MS/MS data analysis associated with an affinity selection-mass spectrometry workflow in which self-encoded libraries were used.
+Currently, the SIRIUS platform is used in which ASMS-related features are integrated, e.g. excluding features (or MS/MS spectra) unrelated to compounds of the screened combinatorial library and ranking of candidate structures using EPIMETHEUS.

-Main developers of SIRIUS are the [Böcker group](https://bio.informatik.uni-jena.de/) and the [Bright Giant GmbH](https://bright-giant.com)
+Main developers of COMET are the [Böcker group](https://bio.informatik.uni-jena.de/) and the [Bright Giant GmbH](https://bright-giant.com)

 ## Download Links